 Interactive Map: To understand inbound and outbound percentages for each state, use the legend.
 To view reasons for moving and demographic data, select the year and state that you would like to view using the dropdown menus.
 (If you are using a desktop computer, you can use your mouse to click and select a state.)

 Americans are on the move, relocating to western and southern parts of the country.
+We love moving from Los Angeles to another city as it brings in excitement and also new adventures in life.
 The results of United Van Lines’ 42nd Annual National Movers Study, which tracks customers’ state-to-state migration patterns over the past year, revealed that more residents moved out of New Jersey than any other state in 2018, with 66.8 percent of New Jersey moves being outbound.
 The study also found that the state with the highest percentage of inbound migration was Vermont (72.6 percent), with 234 total moves.
 Oregon, which had 3,346 total moves, experienced the second highest percentage nationally, with 63.8 percent inbound moves.

 States in the Mountain West and Pacific West regions, including Oregon, Idaho (62.4 percent), Nevada (61.8 percent), Washington (58.8 percent) and South Dakota (57 percent) continue to increase in popularity for inbound moves.
 In tune with this trend, Arizona (60.2 percent) joined the list of top 10 inbound states in 2018.

 Several southern states also experienced high percentages of inbound migration, such as South Carolina (59.9 percent, this makes moving to Greenville very popular) and North Carolina (57 percent).
 United Van Lines determined the top reasons for moving south include job change (46.6 percent) and retirement (22.3 percent).